 Should You Get A Hyundai Extended Warranty?

-If you plan to keep your Hyundai vehicle until the end of its lifespan, then you will benefit the most from Hyundai’s lengthy powertrain warranty.
-But if you’re thinking of selling your vehicle, the buyer will have a substantially shorter coverage term – provided the factory warranty hasn’t already expired.
-Hyundai’s powertrain warranty only provides protection up to 5 years/60,000 miles for subsequent owners.
+If you plan to keep your Hyundai vehicle until the end of its lifespan, then you’ll benefit the most from Hyundai’s lengthy powertrain warranty.
+But, if you’re thinking of selling your vehicle, the buyer will have a substantially shorter coverage term – provided the factory warranty hasn’t already expired.
+Hyundai’s powertrain warranty only provides protection for up to 5 years/60,000 miles for subsequent owners.

 While Hyundai’s factory warranty covers engine and transmission issues for 10 years/100,000 miles, issues with doors, air conditioning, and other common electrical components aren’t covered for as long.
 Problems don’t often arise until the car reaches a certain age or mileage mark.
 That’s why an extended auto warranty is an effective way to avoid paying hundreds or thousands of dollars on repairs.